Did you know that there is a plant that has been used in Ayurvedic medicine for thousands of years proven to help memory and brain-related disorders?

 Subjects taking Bacopa showed a significant improvement compared to those in the placebo group, leading researchers to conclude that it “may improve higher order cognitive processes that are critically dependent on the input of information from our environment such as learning and memory.”
 6

-While there is no cure for Alzheimer’s disease a condition that causes memory loss, dementia and early death, Bacopa may provide some benefit.
+While there is no cure for forgetfulness, a condition that causes memory loss, brain fog and early death, Bacopa may provide some benefit.
 It may in fact help prevent the brain fog associated with forgetfulness.

 5. The Treatment of Epilepsy